To climb Mount Kilimanjaro on the Rongai route used to guarantee you a quiet trek away from the masses.

 The path, not so steep any more, ambles through the heathland with the occasional rocky section and a few little ups and downs to keep things interesting.
 I find this a very enjoyable day, with great views towards Mawenzi, Kibo with its eastern icefields, and, weather permitting, back down the mountain over the Amboseli Plains into the distance.

 It is, however, a long day.
-Especially those who start to feel the altitude will be glad to arrive at the next campsite, the Kikelewa caves, a group of small caves in a valley below the saddle.
+Especially those who start to feel the altitude will be glad to arrive at the next campsite, the Kikelewa Caves Camp, near a group of small caves in a valley below the saddle.

 Today you wake up to great views of Kibo in the early morning sun.
 Your day starts as yesterday finished, on an easy path up a gentle slope.
 But soon the scenery changes and the trail becomes steeper and steeper.